Isa Mazzei

-Isa Mazzei is an American producer and screenwriter.
-She wrote and produced Blumhouse’s CAM, a psychological thriller on Netflix starring Madeline Brewer.
+Isa Mazzei is an American screenwriter, author, and film producer.
+She wrote and produced Blumhouse's CAM, a psychological thriller on Netflix starring Madeline Brewer.
 She is also the author of CAMGIRL, a memoir from Rare Bird Books.

 Early life

 Mazzei grew up in Boulder, Colorado after spending her early years in California.
 She is the daughter of a director of photography and a make-up artist.
 She is a graduate of the University of California, Berkeley, where she received a degree in Comparative Literature in 2013.
-After college, she went on to hold a variety of jobs, including working as a camgirl online.

 Career

 Mazzei began writing professionally in 2016 with the screenplay for CAM, loosely based on her own experience as a camgirl.
 She was awarded Best Screenplay for CAM at the Fantasia International Film Festival in 2018.
 Her first book, a memoir entitled CAMGIRL, was published in November 2019.
-Her writing has been featured in New York Magazine’s The Cut.
+Her writing has been featured in New York Magazine's The Cut.
 In 2019, she co-wrote and produced an episode of 50 States of Fright for Quibi, starring Christina Ricci.
 She is also acting as an advisor for the Sundance Institute's Co//ab program.